Message from Bo Hadjerioua

 I would like to extend my condolences to the Niznik family on the loss of their beloved one in death.
 How we look forward to the promised time when "God will wipe out every tear from their eyes, and death will be no more, neither will mourning nor outcry nor pain be anymore.
 The former things have passed away."(Rev.21:4).
 Be comforted by these words.
 My sincere sympathy to all the family.

-A candle was lit by David Tanner
+A candle was lit by David Tanner on June 7, 2017 9:13 AM

 Message from David Tanner